Aslan Therapy Notes

 Unfortunately, the past lingers like a dark shadow over the deeper landscapes of your life, and it will reassert itself repeatedly in the present until you notice it, accept it with compassion, and understand why it is there.

 This repetition of defensive patterns and thought is known as karma in Eastern traditions or as fate in our Western traditions.
-The old shame, deep fears, humiliations, and experiences that made you run and fight all your life have led to more fear, shame, guilt, and remorse.
+The old shame, deep fears, humiliations, and experiences that made you run and fight all your life have resulted in more fear, shame, guilt, and remorse.
 The more you felt this, the more you tried to flee or fight – and so the wheel turns from year to year, decade to decade, until you wake up.
 It is a mistake to think you can live above this dark shadow and split it off from your being.
 This is what is known as spiritual bypass – the pretense that you are not human.
 Real growth integrates our human experience of suffering (ego) with our Spiritual Self (Soul) by bringing them into relationship with one another, with the Loving acceptance of our Truest Self – the part of us that has always been and always will be connected to the Universal Energy of Spirit.
 In this way, in the Christian tradition, you can see yourself as a child of “God,” and as both fully human and fully divine.
 This is a state of salvation, or enlightenment.
 Each tradition says the same thing, using different words and mythologies to explain the path.

-This coursework is for use at the ocean or any other beautiful spot in the world where you feel the vastness and beauty of the world in which you are a part.
+This booklet is for use at the ocean or any other beautiful spot in the world where you feel the vastness and beauty of the world of which you are a part.
 Find a beautiful spot in the world and use it as an exercise in appreciation and thanksgiving for this planet and for the planet that is your body.
 Bring your own earth body into alignment with the natural world and with the Great Spirit of Love and Truth.
 Learn to live in harmony within, and so without.
 Our inner condition of inter-being in love ripples out into the world through genuine service and peacemaking.

 This requires the deep inner work of reclaiming repressed, suppressed, and denied parts of our lives and experiences, bringing them into the light of our loving acceptance and understanding, and setting limits on defensive ways of being in the world.
 This limit is what is known as dying or sacrifice of all that keeps us split from unity and integration within our psyches.
 Everything dark and hidden must be brought into the light of awareness, which is the essential Love and Truth of your own being.
 The only thing that dies is defense.
 The only thing that is dismantled is the wall you put up to avoid knowing what lies behind it - the hurt child.